How We Compare to the

 National Cancer Database

 In 1998, a Presidential Commission recommended the creation of a national forum in which health care’s many stakeholders could, together, find ways to improve the quality and safety of America’s health care.
-This recommendation led to the creation of National Quality Forum (NQF), a private, not-for-profit, public benefit corporation established in 1999 to standardize healthcare quality measurement and reporting.
+This recommendation led to the creation of the National Quality Forum (NQF), a private, not-for-profit, public benefit corporation established in 1999 to standardize healthcare quality measurement and reporting.